Written By: Women and Infants on August 8, 2024

 Researchers in the Program in Women’s Oncology at Women & Infants strive to overcome these effects and improve female cancer patients’ lives by developing better treatment approaches, identifying new prognostic biomarkers, and improving our understanding of how cancer treatments affect long-term fertility and ovarian function.
 This work is driven by their dedication to the women we serve.

-“Ovarian cancer patients inevitably become resistant to chemotherapy and are largely unresponsive to immunotherapies,” said James.
-“We believe that by better understanding how chemotherapy-induced immune changes affect ovarian tumors, we can ultimately create new immunotherapies that can improve treatment response and patient outcomes.”
+“Ovarian cancer patients inevitably become resistant to chemotherapy and are largely unresponsive to clinically available immunotherapies, highlighting the urgent need of new therapy options,” said James.
+“Our latest findings show that, by identifying immune factors intrinsic and unique to ovarian tumors, we can develop new immunotherapeutic approaches that may improve treatment response and patient outcomes.”

 Assistant Professor Kathryn Grive, Ph.D., is similarly interested in helping women afflicted with cancer, but from the perspective of improving quality of life during and after treatment.
 New and improved cancer therapeutics are enabling more women to survive their primary disease.
 But the after-effects of chemotherapy, such as premature menopause, affect these women’s ability to bear children and cause other systemic health consequences typically associated with aging, including increased risk of heart attack and stroke, accelerated cognitive decline, and overall shorter lifespan.